 It is recommended that the application be APPROVED subject to conditions.
 The full recommendation is set out at the end of this report.
+Any issues that arise at the site inspection will be dealt with at the Committee meeting.

 Background